kellykochanski/rescal-snow/docs/modify_cellspace.md

 >>
 ```

-This shows that we should get a .csp file with height=50, length=200, and depth=80
+This shows that we should get a file named `DUN.csp` with height=50, length=200, and depth=80

 Now start an interactive python session.